 Latest & previous course information please click below

 Exchange-in undergraduate (UG) students are expected to maintain a full-time study load with no less than 15 credits per term.
 As undergraduate students, you are required to request for approval (Cross-career) from the course instructors in order to enroll into postgraduates’ (PGs) courses (i.e. courses at 5000-level or above.)
 Further information on how to do this will be provided when we announce the course registration procedures and policies to you.

 Exchange-in postgraduate (PG) students will be allowed more freedom in terms of the number of courses they can take.
 We strongly recommend you to consult in advance your advisors at both your home university and HKUST.

 If you wish to work on research under the supervision of HKUST faculty, you must approach the professors on your own and work out the details of your research project.
 Please understand that research project work is NOT part of the exchange program.

 Subject to availability of places and fulfilment of course prerequisites, you may enroll into other non-HSS courses outside the School of Humanities and Social Science, however student will not get priority/guaranteed enrollment into courses outside School of Humanities and Social Science.
+Successful course enrollment is subject to fulfillment of prerequisites, availability of seats and approval of the course instructor.
 For your easy reference, courses offered by the School of Humanities and Social Science are identified by the following prefixes in the course codes: